single cigarette stick with ashes stick

 • AlphaFold 3 approaches experimental-level accuracy for many proteins, but it is still not a replacement for lab-based techniques like X-ray crystallography or cryo-EM.
 It is, however, a valuable tool for accelerating research.

-• AlphaFold 3: Drug discovery, protein-protein interactions, molecular simulations, genetic research.
+• AlphaFold 3: Drug discovery, protein-protein interactions, molecular simulations, and genetic research.

 • ESMFold: Large-scale proteome mapping, high-throughput protein analysis, synthetic biology.